We pit camera phone vs digital camera in a quest to determine which is best for photographers and videographers. It’s closer than you’d think!

 The line between smartphone and digital cameras grows ever finer.
 Early phone cameras were little more than a novelty; now, it’s common for professional content creators to use a smartphone as their first and only tool for imagery and video.

 With every new round of flagship phones that arrives, the camera arrays get more sophisticated.
 The advent of the smartphone has essentially made the entry-level compact camera market redundant.
-Whether you’re looking to shoot photos or video, it could be that the right tool for you could be in the form of a smartphone or a digital camera.
+Whether you’re looking to shoot photos or video, it could be that the right tool for you could be a smartphone or a digital camera.

 At AP we are no snobs about smartphone cameras.
 We update our guides to the best phones regularly, including budget options, and run a regular smartphone photography spotlight feature to praise our favourite images taken on phones.
 There are loads of exciting developments always happening in the smartphone camera world – to take a recent example, our reviewer was impressed by the camera capabilities of the Xiaomi 13, a phone developed in conjunction with Leica which offers Leica colour modes.